 Dr. Francine Darroch is an Assistant Professor in Health Sciences at Carleton University.
 Her participatory action research focuses on equity-oriented health promotion with populations experiencing marginalization.
 Her work specifically examines social determinants of health, maternal health, and the intersections of sex, race, gender, and violence.
 Her current research aims to address inequities in physical activity for purposely marginalized groups to improve quality of life and overall health.

-Mitchell McSweeney (he/him) is a postdoctoral fellow at the University of British Columbia.
+Dr. Mitchell McSweeney (he/him) is an assistant professor in Sport Management at the University of Minnesota.
 His research agenda focuses on social entrepreneurship, innovation, sport for development, and livelihoods, and he often utilizes postcolonial theory, institutional theory, and diaspora to critically investigate these areas.